grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "They're trying to close on us.
 You might be right Gregory."
 Percy glanced at the battery gauges.
 They were moving fast enough at ten knots that the needles on the battery-charge gauges were dropping.
 Those gauges had passed into the hatched red zone.
 That left only a matter of 20 minutes or so of battery remaining.
 After that, they would be forced to remain stationary or surface --- either way they would be an easy target for a final ramming.

-"Find the _Gnat_ Cassandra!
+"Find the _Gnat_ Cassandra.
 Quickly!"

 It was not an easy task.
 While the _Gnat_ created an earth-shaking amount of noise while running diesel on the surface, its small size and tiny electric motor made it nearly invisible under water.
 And even though it was relatively quiet, the noise from the _Prospect's_ electric motors at this speed also drowned out much chance of hearing a target as small as the _Gnat_.
 The only way it could be done was by carefully filtering the _Prospect's_ motor noise out, and then somehow landing the sonar mics precisely on the bearing of the _Gnat_.
 Cassandra flipped filters on and off, and adjusted the fine-control dials carefully.
 Eventually she managed to limit the noise wash from the _Prospect_ to a degree that gave her some sense she might be able to hear her way around it.